 This vision is more important now during the COVID-19 pandemic than ever before.
 That's why we're actively putting plans and procedures in place to distribute vaccines to those in need when we receive them from the San Diego County Health Department.

-We are now scheduling appointments for members of our community and our patients to receive the Moderna vaccination based on guidelines identified by county officials.
+We are now scheduling appointments for members of our community and our patients to receive the COVID vaccinations based on guidelines identified by county officials.

 If you are a Neighborhood patient and web-enabled visit patient vaccine scheduler or call to schedule.

 We are partnering with Palomar College for vaccinations at the Polamar College, Escondido Education Center.

 Please know that we are distributing all the vaccines we receive as quickly and safely as possible.
 You can be a big help by limiting your calls to our facilities for other medical issues to keep the phone lines open.
 In the meantime, you can get the latest information on our COVID-19 vaccination efforts by visiting this webpage.

 A vaccine is a product that stimulates your immune system to produce antibodies, exactly like it would if you were exposed to the disease.
 After getting vaccinated, you develop immunity to that disease, without having to get the disease first.
 This is what makes vaccines such powerful medicine.
 Unlike most medicines, which treat or cure diseases, vaccines prevent them.

 You can reduce your risk of infection, disease, hospitalization, severe complications, and even death by getting vaccinated.
 The early results for the vaccine clinical trial indicate 74-95% efficacy at preventing COVID-19 symptoms.